Anny Ondra: Life

 Ondra was born in Tarnów to Czech parents, Bohumír Ondrák, an officer in the Austro-Hungarian Army, and Anna Ondráková (née Mracek).
 She had two brothers, Tomáš and Jindřich.
 She spent her childhood in Tarnów, Pula and Prague.
 At seventeen she acted in the theatre and in her first film, which was directed by her then boyfriend, director and actor Karel Lamač.
 When her family learned of it, they had a shouting match in which the teenager received a beating from her father - to be an actress, soon after the First World War, was socially almost at the level of being a beggar.
 Anna had been educated at a convent school and her father had found an official government position for her.
 Anna preferred a film career and began to live with Karel Lamač.
 "I swim like a fish, ride like a cowboy, and I would do it all if the film required it," summarised the nineteen-year-old.

-After some years she wanted to start a family, but Lamač did not want to marry.
-So, after a three-year romance, on 6 July 1933 in Bad Saarow, Ondra married German boxer Max Schmeling.
+After a three-year romance, on 6 July 1933 in Bad Saarow, Ondra married German boxer Max Schmeling.
 Schmeling had acquired the summer house in Bad Saarow belonging to the expressionist painter Bruno Krauskopf, who had fled exile from the Nazis, in 1933.
 Ondra and Schmeling appeared together in the film Knock-out (1935).